Cicada Files: Z 3301 et al

 Schoenberger claims that he composed innumerable pieces of music, yet where are they?
 Considering this makes me pity him, as he wasted a life, and there were opportunities for greatness.
 Instead of directing the creative geniuses of Cicada 3301 to greater heights, he sought to monetize their efforts, cheating them out of all compensation, like a con man, a grifter.

-Schoenberger told me on Twitter that he is a blogger, like me, and he then pointed me at an article that he co-wrote with Iona Miller about Leonardo Da Vinci’s Salvator Mundi that depended on WikiPedia as a source.
-I am not one to deride WikiPedia.
+Schoenberger told me on Twitter that he is a blogger, like me, and he then pointed me at an article that he co-wrote with Iona Miller about Leonardo Da Vinci’s Salvator Mundi that depended on Wikipedia as a source.
+I am not one to deride Wikipedia.
 I use it all the time–but as a gateway.
-Schoenberger claims to be a polymath and an historian, but there are no published works in his resume, and his scholarship is inept at best.
+Schoenberger claims to be a polymath and an historian, but there are no published works in his resume, he is ignorant of political science, his scholarship is inept at best.
 Schoenberger holds no advanced degrees.

 Schoenberger demanded that I grant him an opportunity to address the accusation that he runs the A858 email address, an address infamous on reddit for the A858 LARP.
 I published statements by Arturo Tafoyovsky during our interview on May 24, 2019 that Schoenberger considered libelous.

 After enduring dreary arguments accusing me of all manner of malfeasance, I agreed to publish Schoenberger’s rebuttal.
 I honestly do not mind.
 Surely he is entitled to answer accusations made against him.
 I fail to understand, however, why I should provide him with a forum.
 Schoenberger could respond on his own blog.
-Still, I did so.
+Apparently nobody reads it.
+So I did so.

 His allies, in any case, will clutch at any irrational explanation.
 What mystifies me is why they believe that Steve Outtrim rebuts the A858 enigma.
 They can read the same “evidence” as the rest of us–and reach diametrically opposed conclusions.